rse/graphql-tools-sequelize/README.md

 }
 ```

-Then you use the schema definition and resolver functions to generate an executable GraphQL schema:
+Then you use the established schema definition and resolver functions to
+generate an executable GraphQL schema:

 ```js
 import * as GraphQLTools from "graphql-tools"